tabiya-tech/compass/iac/README.md

 ### Environment variables
 The deployment requires the following environment variables to be set:
-- `MONGODB_URI`: The URI of the MongoDB instance to use where the ESCO data is stored.
 - `GITHUB_SHA`: GitHub commit SHA that will be used as the docker image label.
 This does not have to be an actual git commit SHA, but using a static SHA (like `latest`) might have weird consequences (like the service not picking up the latest version).
 - `GCP_OAUTH_CLIENT_ID`: The OAuth client ID used to authenticate the application with Firebase.
 - `GCP_OAUTH_CLIENT_SECRET`: The OAuth client secret used to authenticate the application with Firebase.